algorithm-archivists/algorithm-archive/contents/thomas_algorithm/thomas_algorithm.md

 $$

 This matrix shape is called *Tri-Diagonal* (excluding the right-hand side of our system of equations, of course!).
 Now, at first, it might not be obvious how this helps.
-Well, first of all, the system easier to encode: we may divide it into four separate vectors corresponding to $$a$$, $$b$$, $$c$$, and $$d$$ (in some implementation, you will see the missing $$a_0$$ and $$c_n$$ set to zero to get four vectors of the same size).
+Well, firstly, it makes the system easier to encode: we may divide it into four separate vectors corresponding to $$a$$, $$b$$, $$c$$, and $$d$$ (in some implementations, you will see the missing $$a_0$$ and $$c_n$$ set to zero to get four vectors of the same size).
-Secondly, equations this short are easy to solve analytically, let's see how.
+Secondly, and most importantly, equations this short and regular are easy to solve analytically.

-We'll apply the mechanisms introduced in the Gaussian Elimination chapter.
+We'll start by applying mechanisms familiar to those who have read the [Gaussian Elimination](../gaussian_elimination/gaussian_elimination.md) chapter.
 Our first goal is to eliminate the $$a_i$$ terms and set the diagonal values $$b_i$$ to $$1$$.
 The $$c_i$$ and $$d_i$$ terms will be transformed into $$c'_i$$ and $$d'_i$$.
 The first row is particularly easy to transform since there is no $$a_0$$, we simply need to divide the row by $$b_0$$: